Cisco 730 Headset

 Task

-Beyond initial ideation, I was responsible for developing a test methodology and testing all rounds of protypes to reach a favorable usability baseline.
+Beyond ideation and detailing, I was responsible for developing a test methodology and testing all rounds of protypes to reach a favorable usability baseline.
 In addition, I was responsible fort the charging dock and the packaging loadout.

 Action